PenTeleData Acceptable Usage Policy

 Your privacy is very important to us.
 PenTeleData is committed to following any and all applicable federal and state privacy statutes, and agency privacy rules and/or regulation.
 PenTeleData does not sell customer browsing data to third parties.

-PenTeleData will not release to unrelated third parties information which you provided in your Account Application including name, address, credit card numbers, bank account numbers, except for the purpose for which it was provided unless requested to do so by law enforcement officials, in response to a subpoena or other court order, in case of emergency as determined by PenTeleData in its sole discretion, in the event of litigation by Company against Customer, or the sale or merger of the company.
-PenTeleData will use reasonable efforts to notify Customer’s prior to the release of information in response to civil subpoenas and court orders.
+PenTeleData will not release information which you provided in your Account Application including name, address, credit card numbers, bank account numbers, to non-business associated third parties unless requested to do so by law enforcement officials, in response to a subpoena or other court order, in case of emergency as determined by PenTeleData in its sole discretion, in the event of litigation by Company against Customer, or the sale or merger of the company.
+PenTeleData will use reasonable efforts to notify Customer’s prior to the release of information in response to civil subpoenas and court orders, but not in response to law enforcement requests.
 PenTeleData does not assert jurisdictional defenses or otherwise attempt to quash US based subpoenas or court orders.
 It is the customer’s responsibility to assert defenses to subpoenas or court orders.

 Statement of privacy law: